EliaStocco/ML-dipolar/README.md

 This repository contains the datasets used in the research paper:
 [arXiv:2502.02413](https://arxiv.org/abs/2502.02413).

-This is the used `MACE` branch: https://github.com/EliaStocco/mace/tree/elia
+The used `MACE` branch is: https://github.com/EliaStocco/mace/tree/elia

-Plase cite:
 If you use any of these datasets or the provided, please cite this preprint:

 ```text